 Authentic images also seem to lack the stage or posed quality that is often associated with commercial photography.
 The models aren’t overly made up and the background isn’t exactly flawless (although it still looks good).

 This photo trend applies to photos for websites, brands, and printed brochures and projects.
 (You won’t see it so much when it comes to weddings or portraits.)

-What’s nice about this more authentic photo style is that images do create a connection between the design and user.
+What’s nice about this more authentic photo style is that images do create a connection between the design and the user.

 Cinemagraphs are still images with a hint of motion.
 (In the image above, the water moves although there is no other motion.)

-What’s cool about this photo — or video? — trend is that images surprise the user just enough to keep them engaging with the design.
+What’s cool about this photo — or video? — trend is that images surprise the user just enough to keep them engaged with the design.
 Photos have plenty of depth, balance, and visual interest in this style that only works with digital design projects.

 The same bright colors that are dominating design projects are also creeping into more photos as well.
 Color can be used in very much the same way with photography as in general design.